Andu2/FEH-Mass-Simulator/json/readme.md

 Contain keys to public Google Sheet feeds.

-Allows modifiers to specify range being read.
+Allows modifiers to specify range to read.

 The Google Sheet MUST be public and shared on the web.